 What kind of puzzles can participate?

 Just about any kind of puzzle is allowed.
 It has to be a jigsaw puzzle.
 The SMALLEST edge should be greater than 11" and the LONGEST edge should be at least twice that (with the exception of children's puzzles).
 As a general rule, a standard puzzle piece is about 3/4 to 1" square.
 One easy trick to determine an appropriate size puzzle piece is to multiply the short side by the longer side and divide the total by HALF the number of pieces.
 A average puzzle will come out to be .80 to 1.0, whereas a small puzzle will result in .50 to .79.
 Anything less than .50 should not be traded.
 For example the typical dollar store puzzle that is 500 pieces is 11" x 18".
 So (11 x 18) / 250 = .79.
 Additionally, these small pieces are flimsy, will bend easily, are not good quality and should not be traded.
 If a puzzle is missing more than one piece, it should be thrown away.
-If you receive a puzzle with missing pieces and are not listed as willing to accept them, file a Return Rating form.
-We will alert them that the puzzle is missing a piece.
-If the piece cannot be located, it should be discarded and a return puzzle should not be returned.
+If you receive a puzzle with missing pieces and are not listed as willing to accept them, file a Dispute form.
+We will alert the other member that the puzzle is missing a piece.
+They will then have the opportunity to send a replacement puzzle or forfeit a Quality point.
 So please be carefull when packaging puzzles and sending them out.
 The easiest time to lose a puzzle piece is when you take them out of the bag, put them into the bag, or have a pet/child with access to a puzzle in process.

 I have a puzzle with a missing piece, can I ship it?

 Yes, but there are certain conditions.
 If a puzzle has more than one missing a piece, it should be thrown away.
 If there is only one missing piece, you should circle the area on the box where the missing piece is located.
 On the box, write missing 1 piece.
 If it is a Library puzzle with an ID number add "mp" after the number.
-On the journey sheet, use one line to make a notation that the puzzle is missing one piece.
+On the journey sheet, use the line UNDER your name entry to make a notation that the puzzle is missing one piece.
 On the next line write your name, city, state, Country and Date.
 This will go a long way toward helping the recipient not pull their hair out looking for it.
 Only ship puzzles with one missing piece to members who have stated that they are willing to receive them.

 Who can I send a puzzle with a missing piece to?

 This is our #1 problem, so please follow these procedures carefully.
-On the recipients list, you will notice a column for missing piece.
-If the box is empty, it means "NO".
-A member that is willing to accept a missing piece will have "Yes" in the box.
-Only these members can receive puzzle with a missing piece.
-If you are using the puzzle requests list to determine who to send a library puzzle to, you must check the recipients list to make sure they are willing to accept a puzzle with a missing piece.
+On a member's profile page, their information will state whether or not they accept missing pieces.
+Only these members can receive puzzles with a missing piece.
+If you are using the INTERACTIVE TOOLS page to determine who to send a library puzzle to, you must ensure that they are willing to accept a puzzle with a missing piece.
 If you initiate a swap with a missing piece to a member not willing to recieve them, it will be considered a donation and no return will be required of the recipient.
-Additionally, a new line item has been set in place on the initiate a swap form.
-This is like an affidavit that states that there is a missing piece and that you have checked to make sure the your recipient will accept it in that condition.
+Additionally, two new line items have been added to the initiate a swap form.
+One is an affidavit that states that there is a missing piece and that you have checked to make sure the your recipient will accept it in that condition.
 The other is for the return, whether you are willing to accept a missing piece puzzle.
 As I stated before, this is our number one problem and members still fail to follow instructions.

 What happens if I find that a puzzle sent to me is missing a piece?

 The first thing you do is to check the bag it was shipped in, search the area, and then file a dispute form.
 A puzzle piece can go missing when it is being placed in the bag for shipping and when it is unpacked to assemble.
 Either party could have lost it and not known.
 If you cannot find the piece, file the dispute form.
-Then under the name of the person who sent it on the journey sheet write "Found to be missing 1 piece" and enter the date.
+Then under your name of the journey sheet write "Found to be missing 1 piece" and enter the date.
 Because we cannot confirm whether the lost piece occurred before or after you got it, we at least know that it is missing NOW.
 Going forward, this will be the date that it was found to be missing.
-Because it is one members word against another, we cannot be 100% certain who lost it.
+Everyone that had the puzzle before this date could have been the one who lost it.
 All parties must be especially careful in packing and unpacking the puzzles.
 That is the only way to reduce this problem.